Superhuman (email client)

 Superhuman is an email app founded in 2014 by Rahul Vohra.
 It is targeted at users who want to improve their productivity and features liberal use of keyboard shortcuts to speed up email reading and replying.
-The app charges $30/month to users ($10 for students) and claims they can save up to three hours a week by using it.
+The app uses a subscription-based monetization model, charging a standard monthly fee of $30.
+A discounted rate of $10 per month is offered to students.
+According to the developer, users may potentially save up to three hours per week through regular use of the service.

-Superhuman has raised over $100 million from venture capitalists including Andreesen Horowitz.
+Superhuman has raised over $100 million from venture capitalists, including Andreesen Horowitz.
 Initially, the app only integrated with Gmail, but in May 2022 launched integration with Microsoft Outlook.
+In February 2024, Superhuman announced AI-powered drafts for instant replies.

+In July 2025, it was announced that Grammarly would accquire Superhuman for undisclosed amount.